-There are many benefits that highlight the importance of licensing your dog every year:
+There are many benefits to licensing your dog every year:

-- Free ride home!
-If your dog is picked up at large by an Animal Control Officer, having a current license and contact information on file means your dog will be returned directly to you that same day (when possible), without your dog having to come into the shelter.
+- A free ride home!
+If picked up at large by an Animal Control officer, your lost dog will be returned to you the same day (whenever possible) without having to come to the shelter.

-- It can save you money.
-If your licensed dog is lost and picked up by MCACC but we are unable to reach you, the first 24 hours at the shelter will be at no charge.
-Also, if a licensed dog bites someone, it may be eligible for home quarantine, rather than being quarantined at the dog owner’s expense in our facility or at a veterinary hospital.
+- Saves you money.
+If we pick up your lost dog and can’t reach you, the first 24 hours at the shelter will be at no charge.
+Also, if your dog bites someone, it may be eligible for home quarantine, rather than being quarantined at your expense in our facility or at a veterinary hospital.

 You have several options to request a new license or submit your renewal: